MicrosoftDocs/power-platform/power-platform/admin/cross-tenant-restrictions.md

 Microsoft Power Platform has a rich ecosystem of Azure Active Directory (Azure AD) based connectors that allow authorized Azure AD users to build compelling apps and flows establishing connections to the business data available through these data stores.
 Tenant isolation makes it easy for administrators to ensure that these connectors can be harnessed in a safe and secure way within the tenant while minimizing the risk of data exfiltration outside the tenant.
 Tenant isolation allows admins to effectively govern the movement of tenant data from Azure AD authorized data sources to and from their tenant.
 Note that Power Platform tenant isolation is different from Azure AD-wide tenant restriction.
 It *does not* impact Azure AD-based access outside of Power Platform.
 Power Platform tenant isolation only works for connectors using Azure AD-based authentication such as Office 365 Outlook or Sharepoint.

 The default configuration in Power Platform with tenant isolation **Off** is to allow cross-tenant connections to be established seamlessly, if the user from tenant A establishing the connection to tenant B presents appropriate Azure AD credentials.
-If admins want to allow only a select set of tenants to establish connections to or from their tenant, they can turn Tenant Isolation **On**.
+If admins want to allow only a select set of tenants to establish connections to or from their tenant, they can turn tenant isolation **On**.

 Once tenant isolation is turned on, inbound (connections to the tenant from external tenants) as well as outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Azure AD-secured data source.